AWS Partner Network (APN) Blog

 - Error messages from OpenSearch ingestion appear directly into CloudWatch Logs for Lambda, making this a simple method to troubleshoot log ingest.

-- HCL’s customer used Azure AD as their identity provider (IdP) for this solution, which is why HCL leveraged Azure AD as the identity provider for Kibana.
+- HCLTech’s customer used Azure AD as their identity provider (IdP) for this solution, which is why HCLTech leveraged Azure AD as the identity provider for Kibana.
 However, customers can use other IdPs through the Security Assertion Markup Language (SAML) 2.0 standard; for example, you can connect Okta to AWS Single Sign-On (AWS SSO).

 - Application logs and Amazon Elastic Compute Cloud (Amazon EC2) system logs generated on EC2 instances collected through Amazon CloudWatch Agent.